diogoaurelio/schedoscopeWiki/Setting-up-a-Schedoscope-Project.md

 For this purpose, we provide a Maven POM template in this section.
 It is of course possible to use other build tools such as SBT or Ant/Ivy.
 You are also encouraged to look at the POM of the tutorial.

+Please note that in a real-world deployment scenario,

 # Maven POM Template